 In 1991, a major retrospective of Wilding's work, Alison Wilding: Immersion Sculpture from Ten Years, was held at Tate Liverpool.
 She was nominated for the Turner Prize in 1992, and made a Royal Academician in 1999.
 Her only large-scale public artwork "Ambit" was installed in the River Wear at Sunderland in 1999, taking the form of a necklace of stainless-steel tubes floating in the river, and lit up from underwater at night.
 It was subsequently exhibited in the Manchester Ship Canal and is now in storage.

-Alison has had numerous one-person exhibitions since 1970, including;
+Alison has had numerous solo exhibitions since 1970, including;

 The Serpentine Gallery, London (1985)